 We bring you all the most essential information about the shelf life of this favorite delicacy around the world.
 Find out how long it is good for and how to properly store chocolate.

-If you’re a chocolate lover, there’s no way you haven’t at least once in your life come across an old bar somewhere in the pantry and wondered if something bad would happen to you if you ate it anyway.
+If you’re a chocolate lover, there’s no way you haven’t at least once in your life come across an old bar somewhere in the pantry and wondered if something bad would happen to you if you eat chocolate anyway.
 We all have some of this cocoa treat at home.
 And it’s usually the number one choice when you want to give someone a small gift.
 So it’s no wonder to misplace it somewhere in the kitchen often.

 We’re used to chocolate being able to be on our shelves for a long time, but how long does it actually last?
 And can it spoil at all?
 Well, yes and no, the question is complicated.
 It depends on what kind of chocolate you have in front of you.
 In short, a classic cocoa bar won’t spoil in the sense of making you sick.
 All fillings and flavors could cause damage, however.